JanetLiSky/Gilded-Rose-Kata/README.md

 Press Enter to continue!
 //////////////////////////////////////

-8. For Unit Tests, please see "GildedRose.Tests" project (recommonded NUnit version 3.9)
+8. For Unit Tests, right click "GildedRose.Tests" project
+9. Ctrl + U, R or click on "Run Unit Tests" to all the tests

 Thank you!